-In almonds for instance, the majority of the active root zone (where plants most actively draw water from the soil) is in the top three feet.
-We also know that a soil tension reading of 0 kPa (centibars), is an exact measurement of saturation.
-That said, if a grower applies fertilizer during an irrigation, and continues to irrigate past 3 feet with soil tension reaching 0 kPa, all of the fertilizer in that application will have pushed past the active root zone.
+In almonds, for instance, the majority of the active root zone (where plants most actively draw water from the soil) is in the top three feet.
+We also know that a soil tension reading of 0 kPa (0 centibars), is an exact measurement of saturation.
+That said, if a grower applies fertilizer during an irrigation, and continues to irrigate past 3 feet with soil tension reaching 0 kPa, some of the fertilizers, depending on the form in that application will have pushed past the active root zone.

-Once it reaches this point, the application won’t be utilized or absorbed by the most active roots.
-Again, with the cost of fertilizer and nutrient programs today, it is extremely important to utilize the nutrients you put in the ground, know where they’re at, and ensure they’re available to crop.
+Once it reaches this point, the application won’t be used or absorbed by the most active roots.
+Again, with the cost of fertilizer and nutrient programs today, it is extremely important to utilize the nutrients you put in the ground, know where they’re at, and make sure they’re available to crop.
 If we are encouraging leaching to purge harmful minerals, we should also understand the proper timing and when we’ve applied enough for that particular irrigation event.

 Currently, the most efficient way to monitor and anticipate when that leaching point occurs is to monitor root-zone moisture via real-time soil tension data — which notifies the grower when tension drops to 0 kPa, or saturation.

-Whether you’re pushing minerals from the soil, or keeping valuable nutrients in the root zone, it is our job as stewards of the land to do our part and keep an eye on our soil.
+Whether you’re pushing salts from the soil or keeping valuable nutrients in the root zone, it is our job as stewards of the land to do our part and keep an eye on our soil.
 But you can’t do that without putting the right technology in place.